bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nash.md

 **John Nash** was an American mathematician who won the Nobel Prize for Economics for his work in game theory.
 He achieved fame through the film _A Beautiful Mind_.

 ### Mathematical Profile (Excerpt):
-* John Nash Senior was born in 1892 and had an unhappy childhood from which he escaped when he studied electrical engineering at Texas Agricultural and Mechanical.
-* John F Nash's mother, Margaret Virginia Martin, was known as Virginia.
-* She was a school teacher for ten years before meeting John Nash Senior, and the two were married on 6 September 1924.
-* Johnny Nash, as he was called by his family, was born in Bluefield Sanitarium and baptised into the Episcopal Church.
-* but he was brought up in a loving family surrounded by close relations who showed him much affection.
-* After a couple of years Johnny had a sister when Martha was born.
-* He seems to have shown a lot of interest in books when he was young but little interest in playing with other children.
-* It was not because of lack of children that Johnny behaved in this way, for Martha and her cousins played the usual childhood games: cutting patterns out of books, playing hide-and-seek in the attic, playing football.
 * However while the others played together Johnny played by himself with toy airplanes and matchbox cars.
-* His mother responded by enthusiastically encouraging Johnny's education, both by seeing that he got good schooling and also by teaching him herself.
-* Johnny's father responded by treating him like an adult, giving him science books when other parents might give their children colouring books.
 * Johnny's teachers at school certainly did not recognise his genius, and it would appear that he gave them little reason to realise that he had extraordinary talents.
 * They were more conscious of his lack of social skills and, because of this, labelled him as backward.
 * Although it is easy to be wise after the event, it now would appear that he was extremely bored at school.
 * By the time he was about twelve years old he was showing great interest in carrying out scientific experiments in his room at home.
 * It is fairly clear that he learnt more at home than he did at school.
-* Martha seems to have been a remarkably normal child while Johnny seemed different from other children.
 * His parents encouraged him to take part in social activities and he did not refuse, but sports, dances, visits to relatives and similar events he treated as tedious distractions from his books and experiments.
 * Nash first showed an interest in mathematics when he was about 14 years old.
-* Quite how he came to read E T Bell's Men of Mathematics is unclear but certainly this book inspired him.
 * He tried, and succeeded, in proving for himself results due to Fermat which Bell stated in his book.
 * The excitement that Nash found here was in contrast to the mathematics that he studied at school which failed to interest him.
 * He entered Bluefield College in 1941 and there he took mathematics courses as well as science courses, in particular studying chemistry, which was a favourite topic.
 * He began to show abilities in mathematics, particularly in problem solving, but still with hardly any friends and behaving in a somewhat eccentric manner, this only added to his fellow pupils view of him as peculiar.
 * He did not consider a career in mathematics at this time, however, which is not surprising since it was an unusual profession.
-* Rather he assumed that he would study electrical engineering and follow his father but he continued to conduct his own chemistry experiments and was involved in making explosives which led to the death of one of his fellow pupils.
 * Nash won a scholarship in the George Westinghouse Competition and was accepted by the Carnegie Institute of Technology (now Carnegie-Mellon University) which he entered in June 1945 with the intention of taking a degree in chemical engineering.
 * There he came in contact with John Synge who had recently been appointed as Head of the Mathematics Department and taught the relativity course.
 * Synge and the other mathematics professors quickly recognised Nash's remarkable mathematical talents and persuaded him to become a mathematics specialist.